AnnamNeerajKrishna/RaftLabsAssignment/README.md

  -   "ApiKey": "reqres-free-v1"   // Replace with your key
 -  }
 -}
-*** Make sure to set the property of app.settings file Copy to Output Directory = Copy if newer is set on this file.***
+''*** Make sure to set the property of app.settings file Copy to Output Directory = Copy if newer is set on this file.***''

 ### Step 3: Run the Console App
 ---